apache/gravitino/docs/how-to-use-gvfs.md

 kinit -kt your_kerberos.keytab your_kerberos@xxx.com

-# 4. Copy other depenedencies to the Hadoop environment if you want to access the S3 fileset via GVFS
+# 4. Copy other dependencies to the Hadoop environment if you want to access the S3 fileset via GVFS
-## For hadoop 3.3.1 or later, you can use the bundle jar.
+## For hadoop 3.3.1 to 3.3.6, you can use the bundle jar.
 cp bundles/aws-bundle/build/libs/gravitino-aws-bundle-{version}.jar ${HADOOP_HOME}/share/hadoop/common/lib/
-## For hadoop version older than 3.3.1, you can use the mini jar.
+## For other hadoop version, you can use the mini jar.
 cp bundles/aws-core/build/libs/gravitino-aws-core-{version}.jar ${HADOOP_HOME}/share/hadoop/common/lib/
 cp ${HADOOP_HOME}/share/hadoop/tools/lib/*aws* ${HADOOP_HOME}/share/hadoop/common/lib/

 # 4. Try to list the fileset
 ./${HADOOP_HOME}/bin/hadoop dfs -ls gvfs://fileset/test_catalog/test_schema/test_fileset_1